-New law will make overdose reversal drug more available
+New Idaho law to make overdose reversal drug more available

-BOISE, Idaho (AP) — Gov. Brad Little has signed into law legislation aimed at reducing the number of opioid deaths in Idaho by making more readily available naloxone overdose reversal medication.
+BOISE, Idaho (AP) — Idaho Gov. Brad Little signed legislation into law Thursday aimed at reducing the number of opioid deaths in the state by making naloxone overdose reversal medication more available.

-Little on Thursday signed the bill that alters wording in Idaho law to make it clear emergency responders, family members and others can administer the medication.
+The new law approved unanimously by the Legislature alters wording in an existing law to make it clear that emergency responders, family members and others can get and administer the medication.

+“Idaho, like many states, has seen a rising number of opioid deaths,” Little said.
+This bill “gives Idaho the tools necessary to reverse this trend.”

 Language in the law being replaced led to some interpretations that allowed only a medical professional with the authority to prescribe to distribute naloxone.

-Little says the new law gives Idaho one of the broadest naloxone access laws in the United States.
+He said the new law gives Idaho one of the broadest naloxone access laws in the United States.

 Most Read Local Stories